 Over the many years that I’ve been running Scribophile, I’ve seen a lot of speculation, musing, myth, information, and misinformation about copyright.
-While copyright is a surprisingly complex issue, the simple reality for most writers composing entirely original work is that copyright is one of the very last things they should be concerned about—lower than whether to keep or remove that comma, lower than whether to use Word or Scrivener, even lower than whether or not you should have another coffee before finishing the paragraph.
-For the rest of us who are thinking of using an excerpt of something like another written work or a song, it’s also a simple matter.
+While copyright is a surprisingly complex issue, the simple reality for most writers composing entirely original work is that copyright is one of the very last things they should be concerned about—lower than whether to keep or remove that comma, whether to use Word or Scrivener, even whether or not you should have another coffee before finishing the paragraph.
+For those of us who are thinking of using an excerpt of something like another written work or a song, it’s also a simple matter.

 The executive summary for busy writers